gabbygreat/currency_converter/README.md

 ## ✨ Features

-* 🔄 **Currency Conversion**
+- 🔄 **Currency Conversion**

-  * Supports conversion between multiple currencies.
+  - Supports conversion between multiple currencies.
-  * Base currency is **USD** (all conversions are calculated relative to USD).
+  - Base currency is **USD** (all conversions are calculated relative to USD).
-  * If a user selects another currency, the app recalculates rates using USD as the pivot.
+  - If a user selects another currency, the app recalculates rates using USD as the pivot.

-* 📡 **API Integration**
+- 📡 **API Integration**

-  * Fetches supported currencies and conversion rates from the currency API.
+  - Fetches supported currencies and conversion rates from the currency API.
-  * Flags were not included since they require a paid API plan.
+  - Flags were not included since they require a paid API plan.

-* ⚡ **Caching**
+- ⚡ **Caching**

-  * Conversion rates are fetched **once** and cached for **3 days**.
+  - Conversion rates are fetched **once** and cached for **3 days**.
-  * Reduces unnecessary API calls and ensures faster performance.
+  - Reduces unnecessary API calls and ensures faster performance.
-  * After 3 days, the cache invalidates and fresh rates are fetched.
+  - After 3 days, the cache invalidates and fresh rates are fetched.

-* 🎨 **Error Handling**
+- 🎨 **Error Handling**

-  * Animated error states provide clear, user-friendly feedback.
+  - Animated error states provide clear, user-friendly feedback.
-  * Handles failed requests, missing data, or connectivity issues gracefully.
+  - Handles failed requests, missing data, or connectivity issues gracefully.

+---

+> **ℹ️ Note**
+> The `config/config.json` file was intentionally committed to version control for reference purposes.
+>
+> To run the project correctly, please provide your own configuration values at runtime using **`--dart-define`**.
+>
+> Example:
+>
+> ```bash
+> flutter run --dart-define=API_KEY=your_api_key_here
+> ```

 ---